 Unless you’re looking for a dog breed for a specialized job, such as military and police dogs, it really shouldn’t matter.
 Instead, ask yourself: does the Greyhound’s personality and temperament fit me?

-These dogs are very independent and docile.
-They get along with kids and other dogs with the proper socialization.
-In other words, they’re fantastic family dogs.
+These dogs are very independent and docile, making them amazing companions.
+Plus, they get along great with kids and other dogs with the proper socialization.
+In other words, they’re some of the best family dogs.

 Posts you may like: